Retirement advice from Frenchman Claude is based on almost two decades of living in Tenerife,

 In order to get the most out of retiring overseas his second piece of advice is to learn the native language of the country.
 He believes this is a crucial part in making friends with the local people and feeling at home.

 It would cost you more to buy the paper than what you would pay for a small Spanish coffee which is not more

-than 80 cents now in 2008 while a good local Dorada beer only sets you back 1 €', he added.
+than 95 cents now in 2019 while a good local Dorada beer only sets you back just a little more than 1 €', he added.